jorge07/symfony-6-es-cqrs-boilerplate/doc/GetStarted/Async.md

 # Async Jobs

-All events are published in RabbitMQ through `App\Infrastructure\Share\Event\Publisher\AsyncEventPublisher`.
+All events are published in RabbitMQ through `App\Infrastructure\Shared\Event\Publisher\AsyncEventPublisher`.
 The reason of this is that others can consume this events in background.

 #### How it works?